 Blockages in the body's arteries.

-Medication is often helpful to reduce your blood pressure, control blood sugar, reduce clotting, or lower cholesterol and can sometimes be sufficient to effectively manage PAD.
-Supervised exercise programs may also be beneficial, and in some cases, surgery may be required to reduce claudication.
-Making changes to your lifestyle can also help to prevent peripheral artery and vascular disease as well as regularly visiting your cardiologist.
+Medications that reduce blood pressure, control blood sugar, reduce clotting, or lower cholesterol can be helpful in managing PAD.
+Supervised exercise programs may also be beneficial.
+In some cases, surgery may be required to reduce claudication.
+Making recommended lifestyle changes and visiting your cardiologist regularly can help to manage or even prevent PAD.